SSO Configuration

 http://cerowarnings.blogspot.com.es/2011/11/how-to-linux-en-dominio-windows.html

-One thing to consider is to add the following configuration to the file /etc/host due to previously known problems:
+One thing to consider is adding the following configuration to the file /etc/hosts due to previously known problems:

 # ldap in /etc/hosts